 - Router SNMP v3 connection string.
 When monitoring a router and the version is 3, NetWorx will use these parameters in SNMP queries.

 Add (md5|sha1):authpass:(des|3des|aes):privpass for authPriv

 - Router poll interval (ms).
-Some routers don’t stand frequent requests and crash.
-If this happens, you can poll it less frequently.
+Some routers don’t withstand frequent requests and crash.
+If this happens, you can poll the router less frequently.
 This breaks the real time usage graph, but the aggregated usage data remains correct.

 - Use thousand separator sets whether or not NetWorx should use the thousand separator when displaying large numbers.

 - Overlay desk band numbers determines whether to paint the rate values in the desk band over the graph (True), or under it (False).

 - Mean samples sets how many readings are used to calculate the current transfer rate.
 The default value is 5 samples, equalling 5 seconds.

 - Rates font size sets the size of the numeric readings for the graph and the desk band.

 - Hide notification area icon.
 If set to True, no NetWorx icon will be displayed in the notification area.
 In this case, NetWorx is still running and can be accessed by choosing NetWorx in the start menu.

 - Swap upload and download.
 Sometimes, when monitoring a router, the upload and download readings may be reversed.
 Set this option to True to reverse them back to normal.